component/reactive/Readme.md

 Get the value for property `prop`.

 ### bind(name, fn)

+> Recommend using `bindings` option during construction instead.
+Will be removed in the future.

 Create a new binding called `name` defined by `fn`.
 See the [writing bindings](#writing-bindings) section for details.